CreativeSDK/phonegap-template-csdk-image-editor/README.md

 1. Create your app

 	```
-	phonegap create tempcsdk --template https://github.com/CreativeSDK/phonegap-template-csdk-image-editor#dev
+	phonegap create tempcsdk --template phonegap-template-csdk-image-editor
 	```

 1. Add your Creative SDK Client ID and Secret values

 	Open `config.xml` and find the `<plugin name="phonegap-plugin-csdk-client-auth" ... >` element.

-	You can add your Client ID and Secret values to the appropriate `variable`s here.
+	You can add your Client ID and Secret values to the appropriate `variable`'s here.

 1. Run `phonegap prepare` to fetch the plugins

 1. **iOS only:** download and add the Creative SDK

 	_(Android developers: this step is handled for you automatically by the plugin.)_

 	You can get the Creative SDK for iOS from the [Downloads page](https://creativesdk.adobe.com/downloads.html).

 	Add the extracted `AdobeCreativeSDKFrameworks` folder to these directories:

 		- `plugins/phonegap-plugin-csdk-client-auth/src/ios`
 		- `plugins/phonegap-plugin-csdk-image-editor/src/ios`